|In service||2022 onwards|

 Main Article: Kawasaki Heavy Industries C151

-However, in August 2016, the Land Transport Authority (LTA) and SMRT agreed to shift to a new rail financing framework – in which the Government assumes responsibility for the expansion, replacement and refurbishment of all operating assets, including trains.
+However, in August 2016, the Land Transport Authority (LTA) and SMRT agreed to transition all existing rail lines to the New Rail Financing Framework (NRFF), in which the Government assumes responsibility for the expansion, replacement and refurbishment of all operating assets, including trains.
 Refurbishment works were halted as LTA reviewed the best course of action, despite SMRT already being committed to the installation of the new PMSM propulsion system.

 |1.||Alstom Transport S.A. /